 Intentionally or not, every company follows an execution roadmap, where teams allocate time, i.e. resources, to execute against a list of initiatives in a certain order.

 Building an execution roadmap typically starts with setting priorities.
-Many tools are built to allow easy ranking of feature priorities.
+Many product prioritization frameworks and tools are built to allow easy ranking of feature priorities.
 Your team works through this list of priorities and delivers features to the market.
 This works quite well when most work is done exclusively within an agile team.

 As the company grows, it will have multiple product managers and multiple teams.
 Often one product manager needs other teams and other product managers to support her features.

 When this happens, a friendly negotiation may settle the request.
 Sometimes though, the competing demands need a mediator, often the engineering manager of the team.
 The inevitable question usually is, which feature/ story has a higher priority.
 It seems that once we get our priority straight, the roadmap will fall into place effortlessly.